dragan-nikolic/cucumberjs_ex/cucumberjs_and_cheese/test_puppies/README.md

 * After the npm completes installation you can run the tests using cucumber

 ## How to run tests? ##
-* Run all test against the Staging environment using Chrome by default:
+* Run all test using Chrome:
-$ ./run.sh stage
+$ ./run.sh chrome
-* Run all test against the Production environment using Chrome by default:
+* Run all test using Firefox:
-$ ./run.sh prod
+$ ./run.sh firefox

 ## Useful links ##
 * [SmartBear CucumberJS](https://help.crossbrowsertesting.com/selenium-testing/frameworks/cucumber-js/)